oliviernam/DevOps-Training-intermediate/cloudone-conformity/demoing.md

         * more info brings you to the source of truth
       * Filter as above

-*Communication*
+### Communication
-  * **CC is designed that you don't need to login day by day**.
+  * CC is designed that you don't need to login day by day.
-    * Dashboard --> Settings (top right) --> Communication
+  * **Dashboard --> Settings (top right) --> Communication**
     * for that we have the communication settings which allows us to integrate into various systems
     * there is really no reason to logon anymore
     * all alerts are then send to that channel according to the configuration
       * e.g. slack only security findings for security channel (very high+)
         * turn on
         * configure triggers...
         * configure channel
       * jira closes the ticket when the finding is mitigated

-*Real Time Monitoring*
+### Real Time Monitoring
-  * Essentially it is a **connection to cloudtrail and cloudwatch**
+  * Essentially it is a connection to `AWS CloudTrail` and `AWS CloudWatch`
-  * CC is receiving a copy of the events
+  * `CC` is receiving a copy of the events
     * Activity Dashboard

-That was a very brief overview about CC
+That was a very brief overview about CloudOne Conformity